-You may be surprised but in the USA more women die from facture of the neck of femur than die of cancer of the breast, cervix and uterus COMBINED (it is a similar story in other developed countries).
+You may be shocked to learn that in the United States more women die from fracture of the femur than die of cancer of the breast, cervix and uterus COMBINED (it’s a similar story in other developed countries).

-The femur fractures easily in older people because of bone thinning or osteoporosis, which in turn is caused by gross ignorance of nutritional essentials.
+The femur fractures easily in older people because of bone thinning or osteoporosis, which sadly is typically caused by gross ignorance of nutritional essentials.

 It’s widely held that calcium deficiency is the cause of osteoporosis and that if you consume plenty of milk, you will get all the calcium you need and never experience osteoporosis.

-Consider that in China, where the traditional diet included no dairy products whatever, osteoporosis was completely unknown until Westernization.
+Consider that in China, where the traditional diet included NO dairy products whatsoever, osteoporosis was completely unknown until Westernization.

 Hip fractures are the most serious consequence of osteoporosis.
 About 20 percent result in death, and those who survive often have disability and loss of independence.
 The cost is an estimated $12.8 billion to $17.8 billion per year for medical care, extended treatment facilities, and the value of lost productivity.

 Yet, this important anti-aging factor is often overlooked.
 Hormones and super nutrients may be more glamorous, but basic nutrition is, and always will be, the number one factor in bone health.